OverFocused/ForgeProtocol/README.md

 ### 3. "Riding the Wave" (Crucial Rule)
 **Targets are a FLOOR, not a ceiling.** You should *never* force a release just because the spreadsheet tells you to.
-If your Target Date arrives and you feel like a god—high energy, sharp focus—**Ride the Wave**.
+If your Target Date arrives and you feel like a sage—high energy, sharp focus—**Ride the Wave**.
 Do not fap.
 Let the days keep counting up until you naturally feel the need to reset.
 The spreadsheet will automatically calculate your extra days, score it a Success, grant you extra XP, and level you up.

 ### 4. Handling Early Relapses
 If your target is 10 days and you relapse on Day 4, simply enter the date.